DeFrame: Debiasing Large Language Models Against Framing Effects: Framing Effect in LLM Fairness

 \paragraph{\Decisions{}.} 70Decisions is a benchmark for evaluating discrimination in yes/no decision-making.
 There are two versions of the questions.
 The explicit version directly specifies demographic information (age, gender, and race), whereas the implicit version conveys them indirectly (e.g., through names).
 In our experiments, we use the explicit version, which consists of 9,450 questions, and focus on gender and race, as these categories are discrete and allow clearer comparative analyses.
 To measure framing disparity, we categorize each question as positive or negative and generate the opposite framing counterpart using an LLM, resulting in framing sets $P^+$ and $P^-$, with 18,900 questions in total (more details of this extension are in Appendix~\ref{appen:benchmark_details_70Decisions}).
 We refer to this framing-augmented version as \Decisions{}.

 The 70Decisions benchmark defines a discrimination score using a mixed-effects model, comparing each demographic group to a fixed majority group (e.g., male for gender, white for race).
 Following the official Hugging Face implementation\footnote{\url{https://huggingface.co/datasets/Anthropic/discrim-eval}}, we adopt a simplified logit-based computation that relies on the probability of favorable decisions.
 Since the concept of favorable decision depends on the framing used -- for example, the original benchmark assumes only positive framing so that “yes” is considered favorable -- we treat “no” as favorable when we introduce negative framings.
-We calculate the logit of these favorable decisions and compute the discrimination score, which is defined as the difference of the average logits between a target group $G$ and the majority baseline $G_{\mathrm{maj}}$: where $\mathrm{logit}(p) = \log \tfrac{p}{1-p}$, and $p_{\mathrm{fav}}(G \mid p_i)$ denotes the probability of giving a favorable response for $G$ with the input prompt $p_i$.
-We use this discrimination score as $\phi$ to compute the framing disparity.
+We calculate the logit of these favorable decisions and compute the discrimination score, which is defined as the difference of the average logits between a target group $G$ and the majority baseline $G_{\mathrm{maj}}$: